Lest the old traditions fail…

 With so much going on and coming up, it’s worth taking a look back for a moment.
 Traditions are a big part of the Dartmouth culture: they connect successive generations, inspire and motivate us, and create a sense of community.
 As we aim even higher as a team, we would be remiss to forget where we’ve come from.

-Our most recent scholarship suggests the first Dartmouth Bicycle Club was founded in 1961-2 by Dan Dimancescu ’64, who led UConn to an Intercollegiate National Title in 1961, before transferring to Dartmouth.
+Our most recent research suggests the first Dartmouth Bicycle Club was founded in 1961-2 by Dan Dimancescu ’64, who led UConn to an Intercollegiate National Title in 1961, before transferring to Dartmouth.

 Starting off along the river